 Dapps and community:

-Now if you’re wondering about how to build a dapp, then I would an entire post for that so let’s just keep it for next time.
-Alright.
-Awesome.
-However, just some basics about dapp building many people may be knowing that you use the programming language Solidity to build dapps on ethereum.
+Now if you’re wondering about how to build a dapp, then I would write an entire post for that so let’s just keep it for the next time.
+However, just some basics about dapp building many people maybe knowing that you use the programming language Solidity to build dapps on ethereum.
 And you use ethereum tech to create new tokens on the ethereum platform.

-So I believe that is enough regarding knowledge about dapps on the ethereum platform.
+So I believe that it is enough regarding knowledge about dapps on the ethereum platform.
 We’ll have an in-depth look at them in another dedicated post.
-Okay, friends?

 Now let’s transition our discussion about the ethereum community.